By Don Koenig

 All the apostles were saved by believing that Jesus was the Messiah (the anointed one) sent from God.

-All in the book of Acts were saved by hearing and believing that Jesus was the the Christ (anointed) the risen Savior from God.
+All in the book of Acts were saved by hearing and believing that Jesus was the "the Christ - the anointed risen Savior from God.

 The list of examples in the Bible that salvation comes by believing in Jesus + nothing is almost countless.
-Some say you must also have good works because it is the measure of faith but I say scripture teaches that some saved will not have many or any good works.
-Some believers living in flagrant sin in the time of Paul were turned over to the Devil for destruction of the flesh so that their soul would be saved in the judgment of Jesus.
+Some say you must also have good works because it is the measure of faith but I say scripture teaches that some saved will not have many or any spiritual good works.
+Some believers living in flagrant sin in the time of Paul were turned over to the Devil for destruction of the flesh so that their soul would be saved when they appeared before Jesus.

 1Co 3:15 If any man's work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.